By Christina Fuoco-Karasinski

-“The statistics show 99% of all new food businesses go under within the first year,” Standage said.
+“The statistics show 99% of all new food businesses go under within the first year,” Standage says.
 “It’s a tough business because the margins are so low, and the public is so critical.”

 Eight years after she opened Piefection at Power and Brown roads, Standage is preparing to open satellite locations in Scottsdale and Chandler.
 She’ll soon finalize the locations.

 Piefection is Standage’s second career; her first was as in corporate human resources management.